 Police Department: The Wilton Police Department's authorized staffing consists of 44 sworn officers and four civilian employees, including two full time dispatchers, and two part time dispatchers.
 There is also a Police Explorer post which works with youth interested in pursuing a Law Enforcement Career.
 The Department operates a Neighborhood Watch Program, which began in 1984, and takes a proactive approach to law enforcement and crime prevention.
 Sworn officers receive ongoing training under state mandates.
 Certification is received through training at the Connecticut Police Academy as well as roll call training, plus attendance at specialized-training schools.
 The Department has a full-time School Resource Officer.
 A regular part of the school curriculum at the elementary level is the "Officer Friendly" program.
 The School Resource Officer also coordinates sessions on safety, drug, and alcohol abuse by youth, and provides counseling and advice to many youth-related special interest groups.
-The department also patrols the community on bicycles, and police sport utility vehicles, at times.
-The department also coordinates all road signs and markings for the community and as a service provides Child Safety Seat installations.
-The department consists of state assigned first responders 24-7 and is also part of a six town regional Emergency Response Team and collaborates with the Wilton Fire Department on a town Scuba Team.
+The SRO also provides an additional layer of intervention and protection within the school system.
+The department also patrols the community on bicycles, and police sport utility The department also coordinates all road signs and markings for the community and as a vehicles, at times. service provides Child Safety Seat installations.
+The department consists of State assigned first responders 24-7 and is also part of a six town regional Emergency Response Team and collaborates with the Wilton Fire Department on a Town Scuba Team.
 The department received Tier 1 status toward their State Accreditation in 2008 from POST, for meeting or exceeding state standards in Law Enforcement.
+This past calendar year the Department received many more pistol permit applications from residents as many other Connecticut police agencies did.
+The department is required to process, investigate and ultimately determine if a pistol permit applicant is eligible for such a permit.
+The department once again did not exceed its Fiscal Year budget for 2013.